XaaS and subscription business models: How business model innovation is driving growth strategies

 Business models and the kind of innovation that’s happening vary greatly based on industry and business strategy.
 From consumer products to high tech, businesses are constantly innovating to find new ways to serve customers and grow revenues.
 Examples include new parents who subscribe to reusable diaper services instead of buying disposables, Rolls-Royce provides engine maintenance and replacement services for their business jets, and automotive companies are providing car subscriptions and even parcel as a service.

 The examples above reflect the growing trend towards implementing “everything-as-a-service” – or XaaS – and subscription business models, a popular type or form of XaaS.
-These types of digital business models are the result of product/service digitization and the global shift to cloud-based technologies.
+These types of digital business models are the result of product/service digitisation and the global shift to cloud-based technologies.

 Here are some basic definitions of these important terms: